blueink38/budget-tracker/README.md

 This project is in progress.
 As new technologies and client needs evolve, so will this application.

 ## Inspiration
+In an ever changing world involving traveling, this application allows a user to continue working even when internet access is not available.

 ## Licenses
 [![License: ICL](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)